learn-co-curriculum/dsc-poisson-distribution/README.md

 Poisson Probability Distribution: $$p(x) = \frac{\lambda^xe^{-\lambda}}{x!}$$

-Also note that lambda $\lambda$ is the now the average number of successes that we anticipate in a given interval--The probability $p$ of success, times the number of intervals $n$.
+Also note that lambda $\lambda$ is the now the average number of successes that we anticipate in a given interval: the probability $p$ of success, times the number of intervals $n$.
 This is then exactly how the Poisson is used in practice--if we know the average number of occurrences in a given interval, what is the probability that the actual number of occurrences is slightly more, slightly less, far more or far less?

 ### Understanding the Formula